 Is your salon or spa relocating or under new management?

-Please click here for relocation documentation and here for transfer of ownership documentation to be submitted to the Association.
+Please click here for relocation documentation (Schedule A-2 and Schedule C) and click here for transfer of ownership documentation to be submitted to the Association.
 (Please note the foregoing is not for new salon registration.)

 Opening a Salon or Spa